Vanille-N/verimag-poster/README.md

 - `fonts/`: font files used by the document;
 - `src/`: source code, including
   - `poster.typ`: main entry point
+  - `template/`: only touch those files if you want to go further than the available customization options
     - `verimag.typ`: Verimag palette and style definitions
     - `elems.typ`: defines styled boxes and common poster elements

-`src/palettes.typ` is auxiliary tool to view available color palettes.
+`src/template/palettes.typ` is auxiliary tool to view available color palettes.

 ## Contributing